pyzkaccess

 qs = zk.table('User').only_fields(User.pin).only_fields(User.password)

-Resulting records will have only pin and password field values, retrieved from table, other fields will remain None.
+Every record in the result will have only pin and password values, other fields will remain None.

 Data table size